brokenhandsio/SteamPress/README.md

 The blog can either be used as the root of your website (i.e. appearing at https://www.acme.org) or in a subpath (i.e. https://www.acme.org/blog/).

-There is an example of how it can work in a site (and what it requires in terms of Leaf templates and the parameteres is passes to them) at https://github.com/brokenhandsio/SteamPressExample.
+There is an example of how it can work in a site (and what it requires in terms of Leaf templates and the parameters is passes to them) at https://github.com/brokenhandsio/SteamPressExample.

 ## Features: